sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 Press `F5` to run the script with VSCode's debugger.

-Copy the `memberId` provided in the response, and update the `MEMBERID` with this new value.
+Copy the `memberId` provided in the response, and update the `MEMBERID` in `.env` with this new value.

 Next, open the file `master-script.js` and press `F5` to run the script with VSCode's debugger.